Digital contact center to modernize your business

 What’s the difference between a contact center and a call center?

 A call center was the traditional way to connect with customers in the days before we carried the internet around in our pockets.
-Call centers only deal with voice calls, whereas contact centers use a range of technologies.
+Outbound and inbound call centers only deal with voice calls, whereas contact centers use a range of technologies.

 Call centers may be digitized these days, often using internet phones and some level of automation—such as recorded messages and menus (“press two for accounts”)--but they are still restricted to telephony.